Choosing Research Groups for Rotations

 Matching of Student and Research Group

-By the designated date (Sunday, November 27, 2022 at noon), first-year students submit a ranked list of 3-5 faculty research advisor selections to the Graduate Program Office (GPO).
+By the designated date (Thursday, November 16, 2023 at 10:00AM), first-year students submit a ranked list of 5 faculty research advisor selections to the Graduate Program Office (GPO).
 Please use the comment box to add any additional information that may be helpful to the matching process.

 - Faculty research advisors (also referred to as principal investigator, PI), are informed of interested students (with rankings unspecified) by the GPO.